 keys you should copy the contents of hostmaster-19inch-net.pub.txt

-into the file `/root/.ssh/authorized_keys
+into the file `/root/.ssh/authorized_keys on your

 server.